 Cut hangers into two 20 inch pieces of wire and straighten out the wires as much as you can.

-Step 2: Strip or sand wire.
+Step 2: Strip or Sand Hanger Wire.

 If the wire you're using is insulated, use your wire cutter tool to strip a 1 inch section off the middle of each of the pieces of wire.
 If your coat hangers were just painted and not insulated, just sand a 1 inch section in the center of both pieces of wire so that the metal is exposed well.

-Step 3: Fasten the parts together.
+Step 3: Fasten the Parts Together.

 Bend each of the two pieces of wire like in the attached picture, and cut the wire so that each line is 8 inches long. then, use the screws to pin the two leads of the matching transformer to the wooden board so that the wire can conduct into the transformer/coax adapter.
 The distance between the two screws should be around 1 inch.